NASA recommends adding indoor plants to your home environment to help clean the air and overall improve indoor air quality.

 Scientific Name: Ficus elastica

-Preferred Conditions: Rubber Tree likes medium light to bright light settings.
-It prefers a warmer temperature, ranging from 60-80 degrees Fahrenheit.
+Preferred Conditions: All Rubber tree varieties like medium-light to bright indirect light settings.
+It prefers a warmer temperature, ranging from 60°-80° degrees Fahrenheit.
 The soil surface should be allowed to dry between watering.

 Dimensions: The plant may attain an indoor height of eight feet and a width of four feet.